Dextromethorphan (dextromethorphan hydrobromide)

 - Your cough lasts for more than one week, comes back, or is accompanied by a fever, rash, or persistent headache.

 - You take too much.
 Immediately contact a healthcare provider or the poison control national helpline at 800.222.1222.

-- While cough suppressant medicines containing dextromethorphan are non-narcotic and non-addictive, dextromethorphan sometimes is abused by young people in an attempt to get high.
+Attention Parents: While cough suppressant medicines containing dextromethorphan are non-narcotic and non-addictive, dextromethorphan sometimes is abused by young people in an attempt to get high.
 Reports indicate that teens looking to get high may take 25 to 50 times the recommended amount on the label to get high.
 Be aware of the possibility for abuse.
 More information is available at www.StopMedicineAbuse.org.